Mohena Singh & Gaurav Wadhwa Share ‘Tera Ghata’ Video; Fans Slam Them For Dissing Rishi Dev!

 The Video Was For Rishi!

-In the video, we can see three chairs of which only the two of them are occupied by Mohena and Gaurav and the third, which is meant for Rishi is kept empty.
+In the video, we can see three chairs of which only two of them are occupied by Mohena and Gaurav and the third, which is meant for Rishi is kept empty.

 Mohena & Gaurav Clarify